Azure-Samples/assistant-data-openai-python-promptflow/src/README.md

 - Assign the right RBAC assignent (Cognitive Service OpenAI Contributor) towards the Azure OpenAI resource to leverage AAD.
 - It will then populate a `.env` file for you that references the provisioned or attached resources, including your keys (if specified).

+```bash
+python provision.py
+```

 **IMPORTANT**: By default, provisioning relies on Microsoft Entra ID (AAD) authentification instead of keys.
-You'll need to assign to yourself the role "Cognitive Services OpenAI User" to the Azure OpenAI Instance.
+The provisioning script will assign to yourself the role "Cognitive Services OpenAI User" to the specified Azure OpenAI Instance.
 Alternatively, you can set env var `AZURE_OPENAI_API_KEY` with your api key.
 But we recommend Entra ID instead for a more secure setup.

-```bash
-python provision.py
-```

 Once you complete the process, you can find `.env` file under the `src/` folder.
 Your `.env` file should look like this: